Dunback and Makareao Branches: Stations

-Dunback was the only manned station.
+Dunback was the only station that was staffed.
 100 m before Inch Valley, a short siding ran to a ballast pit and had a 39-wagon loop.
 The points faced towards Dunback.

 Operation

 The Dunback Branch was the nearest railhead to the Maniototo region at its opening in 1885 and initially catered for traffic from beyond just the local Dunback area.
 This included providing supplies for the construction of the Otago Central Railway.
 When the Otago Central was opened to Ranfurly in 1898, the Dunback Branch was deprived of its wider importance, and it was relegated to catering for solely local traffic.

 The 1900 opening of the Makareao Branch significantly added to traffic on the line, with large quantities of limestone transported by rail.
 This industrial traffic sustained the line, allowing the branch to largely avoid the slow decline that plagued many rural branch lines in New Zealand in the 20th century.
 By the late 1920s, the short section from Inch Valley to Dunback was losing money and passenger services ceased on 10 August 1930.
 These services had been solely mixed trains, where a passenger carriage (or more if necessary) was attached to a goods train.

 In 1950, five trains operated a week, and with non-limestone traffic dwindling it was inevitable that the Dunback section would be closed and services concentrated on Makareao.
 Closure of the 4 km from Inch Valley to Dunback took place on 1 January 1968 and limestone became the line's sole traffic with the line being dieselised in April 1968.
 Services operated thrice weekly to Dunedin's Burnside Cement Works, with the trains of four-wheeled wagons, typically hauled by DJ class locomotives, nicknamed "stone trains".
 From at least 1952 trains were limited to 30 km/h for the entire line, and in 1988 this dropped to 20 km/h.
 During these later years occasional passenger excursions were operated down the line by railway enthusiasts and organisations, notably the Otago Excursion Train Trust.

 The end of the Makareao Branch was sudden.
 Declining demand led to the closure of the Burnside Cement Works in December 1988, removing the limestone traffic that was the line's livelihood.
 It was kept open for a few months due to hopes that the cement works would be reopened, but this did not come to pass and formal closure came on 1 June 1989, though stone trains had not run since the cement works' closure the previous December.